 Even if you are crossing against the light, a driver does not have the right to simply run you over.
 If a driver saw you or should have seen you and hits you anyway, you may have a claim depending on the circumstances.
 Washington law relies on a comparative fault system and while you may share some of the blame, the driver may also share a percentage that a jury would determine on a case-by-case basis.

-If you or a loved one suffer an injury while on-foot or in a crosswalk, a pedestrian injury attorney can help you recover for your injuries.
+If you or a loved one suffer an injury while on foot or in a crosswalk, a pedestrian injury attorney can help you recover for your injuries.
 You may also be entitled to payment of medical expenses through the driver’s no-fault insurance if he or she is insured.
-Contact our office today to schedule a free consultation and let us help you if you are involved in a Washington pedestrian accident.
+Contact our office today to schedule a free consultation and speak with one of our attorneys.
+Let us help you if you are involved in a Washington pedestrian accident.